amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 ### Topic Writes
 - The message to a partition is determined by the key. <br>
-- The message are written to the partition based on the hash key<br/>
+- The message is written to the partition based on the hash key<br/>
 If we have determined the key, then message will be written to specific partition, based on the hash value.

 E.g There are 3 partitions, the has could be from 0 to 3
-ID with 246,254 has hash value 0 , ID 296,256 has has value 1 and  ID 344,844 has has value 2<br/>
+ID with 246,254 has hash value 0 , ID 296,256 has value 1 and  ID 344,844 has has value 2<br/>
 Hence, the data from this ID,wll always land up in the same partition.

 ## Brokers
 - A Kafka Cluster is composed of many brokers
-- Each Broker is identified by it's ID
+- Each Broker is identified by its ID
 - Each Broker contains certain topic partitions
-- After connecting to bootstrap broker, we will connected to entire cluster
+- After connecting to bootstrap broker, we will connect to entire cluster

 Example <br/>